ethereumjs/organization/docs/technical.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Dependency versions should be updated on a regular basis, this is also very welcome to be done as a ``first-time-contributor`` PR.
-Don't underestimate this task though, since a dependency update almost always come along with some necessary changes on a library.
+Don't underestimate this task though, since a dependency update almost always comes along with some necessary changes on a library.
 It is recommended to always only do one dependency at a time, since it becomes easier to attribute if things break at some point.